 Relationship Matrix View Features

-The Data Visualization Manager View is the default interface available on the result screen in OWL Intel.
+The Case Intelligence Workspace is the default interface available on the result screen in OWL Intel.
 Regardless of the view selected during a search, this view remains active and cannot be deselected.
 It serves as a centralized, quick-access filter for all dataset records and identities linked to the case and its associated data queries.

 Structurally, the Data Visualization Manager View closely resembles OWL’s Tabular Report View, and it inherits all the same functionalities.
 However, it stands apart with unique features: